Delirium Tremens (DTs) Treatment & Management

 The issue of alcohol dependence should be addressed prior to hospital discharge, because detoxification from alcohol in the hospital is not sufficient to prevent a patient’s return to hazardous alcohol use.
 Treatment to prevent relapse frequently requires extended management over long periods of time.
 Alcohol cessation programs and support groups, such as Alcoholics Anonymous, should be recommended.

 Pharmacologic aids to alcohol cessation should be considered, because they may prevent relapse in patients who have been treated for alcohol dependence.
-Disulfiram, naltrexone, acamprosate, and topiramate have been used in the long-term treatment of alcohol dependence and are initiated after detoxification to alcohol has been completed.
+Use of these agents for the long-term treatment of alcohol dependence can be initiated after detoxification to alcohol has been completed.
+FDA-approved medications used for the treatment of alcoholism include disulfiram, acamprosate, and two forms of naltrexone (oral and extended-release injectable).
+Gabapentin or baclofen also may be effective but are not FDA approved for alcohol abuse.
+[19, 20] All these agents are, at best, only modestly effective in the short term.

 Cognitive behavioral therapy and motivational enhancement therapy (which are sometimes combined with pharmacologic therapy) have been used successfully to prevent relapse.